maximilien/musings/blogs/ai/4/publish.md

 **Documentation quality becomes more important.** AI assistants work better with well-documented APIs and clear conventions.
 Languages and frameworks with excellent documentation become more attractive.

+**Type safety matters more, not less.** Strong type systems help AI agents reason about code correctly—types constrain the solution space and catch errors that would otherwise surface only at runtime.
+In an AI-assisted workflow, typed languages like Go, Rust, and TypeScript give agents (and humans reviewing agent output) better guardrails.
+This is one more reason to think carefully before defaulting to a dynamically-typed language for production systems.

 **But architecture still requires human judgment.** AI can write code in any language.
 It can't tell you whether your fundamental architecture is appropriate for your problem.
 The Twitter-Rails mismatch would still happen today—an AI assistant would happily help you build the wrong thing faster.

 **AI agents can mask problems.** When fixing bugs becomes trivially easy, you might not notice that you're fixing the same class of bugs repeatedly.
 AI makes it easier to patch over architectural problems rather than fix them.
 The pain that would have forced a rethink gets distributed into a thousand small fixes.

+## AI Agents as Stack Advisors

+There's a workflow shift happening that most developers haven't internalized yet: AI coding agents aren't just tools for writing code in your chosen stack.
+They're tools for *choosing the stack in the first place.*

+Consider what happens when you describe your requirements in plain language to a capable AI agent:

+> **Prompt:** "I want to develop a highly memory-efficient system with low latency for large-scale enterprise workloads.
+What coding language is appropriate?"

+The agent will evaluate the landscape—Rust for zero-cost abstractions and compile-time memory safety, Go for pragmatic concurrency, C++ for proven scale—and make a defensible recommendation with tradeoffs laid out.
+It can do this because it has broad knowledge of language ecosystems, benchmarks, and production track records.
+Ask it to be concise and it'll give you a one-word answer: *Rust.*

+This is a fundamentally different workflow from the one most of us follow.
+Today, even developers who use AI agents extensively tend to choose a stack first—usually the one they know—and then use the agent to code in it.
+Flipping that order changes everything:

+1. **Start with requirements, not languages.** Instead of "I'll use Python because I know it," you articulate: "I need high concurrency, low memory footprint, simple deployment, and strong type safety."
+The agent maps requirements to languages.

+2. **Challenge the recommendation.** This is where *your* stack knowledge matters.
+The comparison table earlier in this post isn't here so you can pick a stack yourself—it's here so you can evaluate whether the agent picked the right one.
+Can it justify why it recommended Go over Rust for your use case?
+Does its reasoning account for your team's experience, your deployment constraints, your maintenance timeline?

+3. **Iterate before writing code.** Have the agent sketch the architecture in the recommended stack.
+Ask it to identify the biggest risks.
+Ask what would change if you chose a different language.
+This conversation costs minutes; a wrong stack choice costs months.

+The implication is striking: your job is shifting from "pick the right stack" to "describe what you need clearly enough that an agent can pick the right stack, and know enough to verify the choice."
+That's the shift from developer to technical decision-maker—and it's where the industry is heading.

+A friend put it bluntly: "Any stakeholder who determines the stack on behalf of the agent is in the wrong business."
+That's provocative and probably premature for most teams today.
+But the direction is clear.
+Programming languages are beginning to hold the same relationship to natural language requirements that assembly holds to high-level code—still essential under the hood, increasingly invisible to the person directing the work.

+We're not fully there yet.
+You still need to understand stack tradeoffs to catch the agent's blind spots—agents default to Python for AI work just like developers do, and for some of the same lazy reasons.
+But the gap between "agent-recommended" and "expert-recommended" is closing fast.

 ## Lessons from Experience